-I’m just now remembering that I did not do a From My Shelves post in December, so I’ll add an extra book to this one.
+I’m just now remembering that I did not do a From My Shelf post in December, so I’ll add an extra book to this one.
 The beginning of the year has been busy for me, which has reminded me of how motivated I become when I’m busy.
 I’m already on a great path for making my posts much more regular, which I believe to be the result of the aforementioned busy-ness and the need to distract myself from really anything going on in the world right now.
 BUT ANYWAYS, here are four books from my shelves:

 The Sense of an Ending Julian Barnes

 I read this novel in college.
 Or at least I remember it being assigned to be read.
 And by the existence of all the sticky notes on the pages, I did read it.
 There are some wonderful passages I marked, like this:

 Does character develop over time?
 In novels, of course it does: otherwise there wouldn’t be much of a story.
 But in life?
 I sometimes wonder.
 Our attitudes and opinions change, we develop new habits and eccentricities; but that’s something different, more like decoration.
 Perhaps character resembles intelligence, except that character peaks a little later: between twenty and thirty, say.
 And after that, we’re just stuck with what we’ve got.
 We’re on our own.
 If so, that would explain a lot of lives, wouldn’t it?
 And also – if this isn’t too grand a word – our tragedy.

 And now I remember it being filled with passages similar to this, and no real story that I was interested in.
 I’m going to have to read it again…

 This little gem is also a novel I read in college.
 The end-of-the-world hellscape that Adam Novy created is phenomenal (I love this book).
 Art, humanity, books, society – nothing is off limits or avoided; the book is designed in the same way as a bible, for example.
 Additionally, for the class I read this novel in, Adam Novy himself came in to talk to us about the book, and about life, of course.
 It was phenomenal.